Best Buy Sound Bar: Your 2025 Guide to Top Audio

 Best for Gamers and Tech Enthusiasts

-For those with the latest gaming consoles and 4K streaming devices, a sound bar needs to handle cutting-edge video signals as well as audio.
+For those with the latest gaming consoles and 4K streaming devices, a sound bar needs to handle modern video signals as well as audio.

 • What to look for: A sound bar with multiple HDMI inputs that support 4K HDR Passthrough.
 This allows you to connect your console or other device directly to the sound bar and then pass the video signal through to the TV without any loss of quality.